mcfnord/rml/src/bc.md

  + Focused on the reputation of a suspect facing potential incarceration,
  + Likely to heighten public
-condemnation and materially prejudicing a trial, and
+condemnation and materially prejudice a trial, and
  + False, and therefore having no law enforcement purpose.

 ## Censure is needed